Yibizo/reto-movimiento-steam-eq-6/GDD.md

 ## Gameplay
 Gameplay consists of 2 parts, overworld and combat.
 The main goal of the game is to reach the end of each world, and prove what has been learned throughout progression.
-What should the gameplay be like?
-What is the goal of the game, and what kind of obstacles are in the way?
-What tactics should the player use to overcome them?

 ## Mindset
 We want to make the player feel smarter and more powerful as time goes on, to show how their skills have evolved since they first started.
-What kind of mindset do you want to provoke in the player?
-Do you want them to feel powerful, or weak?
-Adventurous, or nervous?
-Hurried, or calm?
-How do you intend to provoke those emotions?

 # Technical